harness/developer-hub/docs/software-engineering-insights/early-access/metrics-reports/sei-business-alignment-report.md

 ## Drill down by Contributors

-By selecting a category from the **Stacked Bar Chart**, users can access the drill-down report displaying data on the total completed effort, including the distribution of effort among individual contributors across all categories or just the selected one.
+By selecting a category from the **Stacked Bar Chart**, you can access the drill-down report displaying data on the total completed effort, including the distribution of effort among individual contributors across all categories or just the selected one.

 ![](./static/drilldown-contributors.png)

 ## Drill down by Tickets

-It also displays the drill down for tickets.
-When viewing the selected category on the **Bar Chart**, the widget will show data for all the relevant tickets included in this category.
-Alternatively, when choosing an interval from the bar chart, the widget will present data for items across all categories during the specified period.
+This displays the report drill down view for tickets.
+When viewing the selected category on the **Bar Chart**, the widget will show data for all the relevant tickets included in the selected category.
+Alternatively, when a particular interval is selected from the Bar Chart, the widget will display the data for items across all categories during the selected time interval.

 The data is represented in tabular format.
-Additionally, both drill-down options offer search functionality, enabling users to look up specific contributors or tickets directly.
+Both the drill-down options support search functionality, enabling you to search for specific contributors or tickets directly.

 ![](./static/drilldown-tickets.png)